 the base of the chair.
 If the chair height is right for your leg to reach the floor, a leg rest is not required.

 - The monitor should be a few inches below your eye level so that you are looking down at the screen.
 The average font size should be kept above 12 to enable comfortable reading.

 minutes of computer work by looking 20 feet away and blink several times.
 This enables better tear film stability.
-Use of eye lubricant drops every few hours can also help alleviate symptoms.
+The use of eye lubricant drops every few hours can also help alleviate symptoms.

-- Increased blue light exposure from computers can cause disturbances in sleep cycle.
-Use of Blue filter glasses can be helpful.
-Its also advisable to stay away from computers a few hours before going to bed to provide a sound sleep.
+- Increased blue light exposure from computers can cause disturbances in the sleep cycle.
+The use of Blue filter glasses can be helpful.
+It’s also advisable to stay away from computers a few hours before going to bed to provide a sound sleep.

-Its our endeavor that while you continue to perform all work from home during this pandemic, you should be able to do so with greatest ease and comfort.
+It’s our endeavor that while you continue to perform all work from home during this pandemic, you should be able to do so with the greatest ease and comfort.